Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-11.md

 ### Success End Condition

-A report is available.
+A report of all the countries in the world  is available.

-### Failed End Condition

-No report is produced.

 ### Primary Actor